teiid/teiid-wildfly-quickstarts/infinispan-local-cache/README.md

 	*  mvn -Pinstall-module install -Djbossas-server-dir={jbossas.server.dir}

 4) Start the server

 	*  run:  ./standalone.sh -c standalone-teiid.xml

+5) security:

+-  to add the administrative user and password run: bin/adduser.sh
+-  setup Teiid user:  edit standalone/configuration/teiid-security-users.properties and add your user and password

-5) setup the Infinispan Cache
+6) setup the Infinispan Cache

     * `mvn -Psetup-cache jboss-as:add-resource`

-6) setup Infinispan as a datasource
+7) setup Infinispan as a datasource

     * `mvn -Psetup-datasource jboss-as:add-resource`

-7) deploy the sample application infinispan-quickstart.war and the infinispan-vdb.xml artifacts
+8) deploy the sample application infinispan-quickstart.war and the infinispan-vdb.xml artifacts

 	* `mvn install -Pdeploy-artifacts -Djbossas-server-dir={jbossas.server.dir}

-8) Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf
+9) Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf
    This should present a list of 10 Orders that were loaded into the cache.

+10) Use a sql tool, like SQuirreL, to connect and issue following example query:

+-  connect:  jdbc:teiid:orders@mm://localhost:31000
+-  query: select * from OrdersView